 In 2008, Clark served as the co-chairman of then-President-elect Barack Obama’s Transition Team for DHS, adding to the experience he gained while previously serving as the department’s first Inspector General.
-From its inception in 2008 to its expiration in September 2011, Clark, an appointee of then-House Speaker Nancy Pelosi, served as one of the eight members of the independent, bipartisan congressional Commission on Wartime Contracting in Iraq and Afghanistan.
+From its inception in 2008 to its expiration in September 2011, Clark, an appointee of then-House Speaker Nancy Pelosi, served as one of the eight members of the independent, bipartisan presidential/congressional Commission on Wartime Contracting in Iraq and Afghanistan.

-Clark founded the Aspen Security Forum and led it until 2018.
+Clark founded the Aspen Security Forum, the nation’s premier conference on national security and foreign policy matters, and led it until 2018.
 For a number of years, he was an on-air national security analyst for CNN, and his opinion pieces on national security issues have appeared in publications such as The New York Times, The Washington Post and The Wall Street Journal.
-Clark’s book on homeland security “Open Target: Where America is Vulnerable to Attack” was published by the St. Martin’s Press imprint, Palgrave Macmillan, in 2006.
+Clark’s book on homeland security, Open Target: Where America is Vulnerable to Attack, was published by the St. Martin’s Press imprint, Palgrave Macmillan, in 2006.

 Award Mouse thought multimedia interface book medal screen monitor

-• Representing a government contractor with respect to a voluntary self-disclosure to DOJ, BIS and OFAC, as well as a mandatory disclosure to the contracting agency’s Office of Inspector General, of potential export control violations.
-A “No Action” letter from OFAC has been received and it is awaiting resolution with the other agencies.
+• Representing a government contractor with respect to a voluntary self-disclosure to DOJ, the Commerce Department’s Bureau of Industry and Security (BIS), and the Treasury Department’s Office of Foreign Asset Controls (OFAC), as well as a mandatory disclosure to the contracting agency’s Office of Inspector General, of export control violations.
+No Action letters from OFAC and BIS have been received; awaiting resolution with the other agencies.

 • Represented one of the owners of a small, disabled veteran-owned business that was investigated by the Small Business Administration's Inspector General and the DOJ for falsely claiming to be such a business.
 Ultimately, no action was taken against the client.